-Parents attend with children in all infant, toddler and 2-year-old classes.
+Parents attend with their children in all the infant, toddler and 2-year-old single day classes.

-In the Multi-age classes, parents are given the opportunity to leave their children in class on non-participation days.
+In the 2 Day 2’s and Multi-age classes, parents are given the opportunity to leave their children in class on non-participation days.
 We believe that part of being a good parent sometimes involves getting a much needed “break”!

-Parents are always invited to attend class as often as they wish, but the minimum requirement per nine week quarter for Multi-age classes is:
+Parents are always invited to attend class as often as they wish, but the general minimum requirement per nine-week quarter for Multi-age classes is:

-3. M-F = 12 days in the classroom, 3 field trips (45 hours) a combination of the above
+3. M-F = 12 days in the classroom, plus usually 3 field trips

 Additional participation is encouraged but not required-